-Divorce and Separation Agreements
+Divorce and Separation Agreements Solicitors

-When a marriage or relationship breaks up, it can be physically and emotionally draining.
-There are often many factors to consider, from how to manage or divide property and savings, who will be responsible for paying bills and mortgage payments going forwards and childcare arrangements if you have children.
-If the breakdown is irretrievable then you might be considering divorce or separation.
+There will often many factors to consider, from how to manage or divide property and savings to who will be responsible for paying bills and mortgage payments going forwards.

 What is the difference between a Separation Agreement and Divorce?